This report contains two testimonies from the same pushback on the 2nd of April:

 The respondent is a 27-years-old male from Morocco.
 He was pushed back from Albania to Greece on the 2nd of April 2021.

 The respondent entered Albania with his Tunisian friend on the 26th of March and reached Korçë after four days of walking.

 They went to the bus station to buy a ticket to Tirana but the person in charge of selling the ticket wouldn’t let them.
 They were waiting two days in Korçë, sleeping in a “garage”.

 Four officers came, asked them for their Greek documents.
 As they didn’t have it, the officers apprehended them and loaded them into the car.
-According to the respondent, they were wearing “army uniform”, and a holder.
+According to the respondent, they were wearing “army uniforms”, and a holder.
 Their car was a 4×4 with a police sign on it.
-It also had a frontex flag and the Albanian flag on the back.
+The respondent described that it also had a Frontex flag and the Albanian flag on the back.